 Animal advocacy groups Last Chance for Animals (LCA) and Showing Animals Respect and Kindness (SHARK) teamed up to block the mass slaughter of cormorants by federal government agents on East Sand Island in northern Oregon.

 On board the boat, The Bob & Nancy – provided by game show legend Bob Barker and named after him and fellow animal advocate Nancy Burnet – the animal advocacy groups followed USDA Wildlife Services as the agents attempted to shoot cormorants and destroy their nests.
 The groups came equipped with multiple cameras and a drone capable of capturing aerial video.

-Wildlife Services agents tried to hide the slaughter from the public, so they will not kill the cormorants when LCA and SHARK are present and are using evasive tactics.
+Wildlife Services agents tried to hide the slaughter from the public, so they would not kill the cormorants while LCA and SHARK were present, and used evasive tactics.

-The federal government plans to kill about 3,114 double-crested cormorants, 93 Brant’s cormorants and 9 Pelagic cormorants and destroy 5,247 double-crested cormorant nests at East Sand Island in 2016.
+The federal government planned to kill about 3,114 double-crested cormorants, 93 Brant’s cormorants and 9 Pelagic cormorants and destroy 5,247 double-crested cormorant nests at East Sand Island in 2016.